TurkuNLP/BioCreativeVI_CHEMPROT_RE/README.md

 The code contains three main parts:
 1) An SVM-based biomedical relation extraction system which relies on a rich set of features.
 The code/instructions for this system can be found here: https://github.com/jbjorne/TEES
-2) A deep learning-based biomedical relation extraction system (I-ANN).
+2) Two deep learning-based biomedical relation extraction system (I-ANN and ST-ANN).
 3) An script which combines the predictions of the SVM and I-ANN system.

 You will need the following prerequisites to run the code in this git repository: